Hettie B. Tilghman

-Hettie Blonde Tilghman (1871–1933) was an American social activist around Oakland, California in the late 1800s and early 1900s.
-Over the course of her career she held multiple leadership roles in many activist groups while creating and managing day cares and youth clubs.
+Hettie Blonde Tilghman (1871–1933) was an American social activist around Oakland, California in the late 19th-century and early 20th-century.
+Over the course of her career, she held multiple leadership roles in many activist groups while creating and managing day cares and youth clubs.
 A major advocate for black women and youth in the Bay Area, Tilghman helped pave the way for many activists who would follow her in subsequent generations.
 Tilghman co-founded the Phyllis Wheatley Club of the East Bay.

 Biography

 Born to pioneers John and Rebecca Jones in 1871, Hettie grew up with two older sisters in San Francisco.
 Their family stayed in San Francisco until 1885 when they moved to Oakland where Hettie would remain the rest of her life.
 By 1890, Hettie had married Charles F. Tilghman and the couple moved in with his mother Lucinda shortly after.
 The Tilghman's were an influential African American family who fought for racial equality.
 Hettie and Charles Tilghman had their first child, Hilda, in 1896 and their second child, Charles Francis, in 1897.
 Shortly after the birth of Hilda, they moved out of Lucinda’s home and Hettie retired from teaching.
 Once Charles and Hilda were old enough to enroll in school, Hettie became quite active in public life and began forming various clubs and community building projects.
 She continued her philanthropic career until she died in 1933.